Frequently Asked Questions

 A. If a student wishes to withdraw from a continuing class they must notify the office at least one week prior to the beginning of a new month in order to avoid incurring new tuition charges.
 Refunds after the first of the month are not possible.

-If a student wishes to withdraw from a session class the Center will refund all monies paid except the a $100 non-refundable, non-transferable deposit or administrative fee (depending whether full tuition or a deposit was made) if the student cancels at least four business days prior to the first class meeting.
-If a student cancels at least four business days prior to the second class meeting 80% of tuition will be refunded, if a student cancels at least four days prior to the third class meeting 70% of tuition will be refunded.
+If a student wishes to withdraw from a session class the Center will refund all monies paid except a $25 administrative fee (depending whether full tuition or a deposit was made) if the student cancels at least seven business days prior to the first class meeting.
+If a student cancels at least seven business days prior to the second class meeting 80% of tuition will be refunded, minus the $25 fee, if a student cancels at least seven days prior to the third class meeting 70% of tuition will be refunded, minus the $25 fee.
 No refunds are possible thereafter.
-In all refund instances, including day camps, a minimum of the non-refundable, non-transferable deposit will be retained.
+For day camps, a $100 or 20% (whichever is larger) non-refundable, non-transferable deposit will be retained.

 Q. Where can I park?